 For administration of the Science and Reading MTAS, test administrators will need to be familiar and aware of changes for tasks 10-15 in the formatting of test materials, administration practices, and scoring.
 More detail on these differences will be called out throughout the manual in sections labeled "MTAS Tasks 10-15".
-See examples of these task formats in Appendix C and Appendix D. Full examples of these task formats and test materials are also available on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Preparing for Testing > Item Samplers > View MTAS Item Samplers.
+Full examples of these task formats and test materials are available on PearsonAccess Next under Preparing for Testing > Student Readiness Tools > View MTAS Released Questions.